About Us

 Avatittinnik Kamatsiarniq: respect and care for the land, animals and the environment.

-Qanuqtuurniq: being innovative and resourceful
+Qanuqtuurniq: being innovative and resourceful.

 Inuuqatigiitsiarniq: respecting others, relationships and caring for people.